ritterim/rimdev-blog/_posts/2021-11-24-custom-properties.md

 image_url:
 image_credit:
 ---
 Have you ever wanted to change the value of a Sass variable based on screen size, a state, or for any other reason that might require changing a Sass variable?
 Well you can’t.
-Not with a Sass variable anyway, but you can by instead using a custom property.
+Not with a Sass variable anyway, but you can by using a css custom property.
 These are sometimes called css variables.

 There have been times where I have defined a variable in Sass and then wanted to change it when that element is `.active` for example.
 Something like: